Kagethelephant/dotfiles/README.md

 - `git push` push commits
 - `git pull` pull master
 - `git restore .` restore all changes
+- `git push --set-upstream origin "branch name"` will initialize the upstream for that branch
+- `git rebase -i "commit hash"` will combine the commits from the current to the provided commit

 ## Network
 - `nmcli radio wifi on` to turn on wifi
 - `nmcli device wifi list` to show networks
 - `nmcli device wifi connect <network-ssid> password <password>` to connect to wifi
 - `bluetoothctl` start bluez-utils
-    - `power on` turn on bluetooth radio
+    - `power on` turn on Bluetooth radio
     - `scan on` turn on bluetooth scanning
     - `agent off` delete the active agent (determines how pairing is handled)
     - `agent NoOutputNoInput` this agent will allow you to bypass passcode for devices that do not input passcodes